-Route 2 Super Soils!
-Learn why it is important to look after our soils, what soil is made of and how to make the perfect compost for growing plants in.
+Super Soils!
+Meet out gardeners and learn why it is important to look after our soils, what soil is made of and how to make the perfect compost for growing plants in.

 The NADAS educational programme engages children in the countryside and boosts their knowledge of the British farming industry, by educating them of the origins of food, its production and how everyone can benefit from home grown produce.
-For more details, contact Jan Murray, Education Officer: education@newburyshowground.co.uk
+For more details, contact Jan Murray, Education Officer: education@nadas.co.uk